March 3, 2025

 You Are Good bills itself as a “feelings podcast about movies.”
 It's not film criticism (although it does go there) as much as it is an opportunity for hosts Sarah Marshall (of You're Wrong About) and Alex Steed to gush about favorite movies with guests and get to the bottom of why these films hit us so hard.

-Sarah and Alex go back into the archives—most of the movies are at least a decade old—to wade through all the emotions of nostalgia, joy, and occasionally discomfort that titles like Top Gun, High Fidelity, Steel Magnolias, and Amadeus bring.
+Sarah and Alex revisit movies at least a decade old, unpacking the nostalgia, joy, and sometimes discomfort these films bring.
+Titles like Top Gun, High Fidelity, Steel Magnolias, and Amadeus serve as a lens to explore human emotions and shared cultural experiences.

 This is a kind and empathetic show, more about human nature than film history or facts.
 It feels like a warm hug and a happy place you can run to when you just want to bask in the glow of beloved movies, and the things that make them resonate with us all.